What’s in a Name?

 But names can tell us more.
 For example they can give us an idea when a person was born.
-Today in the U.S. Ashley and Leslie are usually women’s names.
+In the U.S., Ashley and Leslie are usually women’s names today.
 But that wasn’t always so — in the 1939 movie Gone with the Wind a man named Ashley Wilkes is the object of Scarlett O’Hara’s affections until she falls for Rhett Butler.
 And the actor who played Ashley was Leslie Howard.

-Like clothes, names go in and out of fashion.
+Names go in and out of fashion just like clothes.
 Conversation at many an Edwardian tea party must have sounded like a garden club meeting given the number of ladies named Rose, Daisy and Lily at the time.
 Flower names faded in later generations, but today they are back stronger than ever.5

 Some people’s names reveal lineage.
-That of Oliver Wendell Holmes, for example, celebrates descendance from three prominent New England families, as does that of Gardiner Greene Hubbard, co-founder of Bell Telephone and first president of the National Geographic Society.
+Oliver Wendell Holmes’ name, for example, celebrates descendance from three prominent New England families, as does that of Gardiner Greene Hubbard, co-founder of Bell Telephone and first president of the National Geographic Society.

 Parents have long named children for public figures they admired.
-In the early republic boys were named Washington, such as artist Washington Allston and writer Washington Irving.
-After the Civil War Lincoln became popular in the North.
-Southerners prefer names like Jefferson Beauregard Sessions, which honors Confederate General P.G.T.
+In the early republic, boys were named Washington, such as artist Washington Allston and writer Washington Irving.
+Lincoln became popular in the North after the Civil War.
+Southerners, of course, preferred names with Confederate connections.
+The name of former Senator and Attorney General Jefferson Beauregard Sessions, for example, honors both Confederate General P.G.T.
 Beauregard as well as Confederate President Jefferson Davis.